 Dr. Ellen Griffith Spears (University of Alabama) was our Fall Roosevelt Visiting Professor in October 2022.

 Ellen Griffith Spears is a professor of Environmental History at the University of Alabama, in the New College interdisciplinary studies program and the Department of American Studies.
-Her month-long residency at the RIAS provides an opportunity to develop her next book project on the history of environmental and environmental justice activism in the US South in a transnational/translocal context.
+Her month-long residency at the RIAS provided an opportunity to develop her next book project on the history of environmental and environmental justice activism in the US South in a transnational/translocal context.

 Professor Spears’ most recent book, Rethinking the American Environmental Movement post-1945 (Routledge, 2019) explores the history of conservation and environmental activism in the U.S. as a “field of movements” rooted in broader social justice advocacy.
 Spears’ 2014 book, Baptized in PCBs: Race, Pollution, and Justice in an All-American Town (University of North Carolina Press), chronicles the legal battle against the agrochemical company Monsanto over the dumping of PCBs in Anniston, Alabama’s historically African American and white working-class neighborhoods.
 The book won several awards, including the 2015 Francis B. Simkins Award from the Southern Historical Association.